nathanwkwong/react-websocket-wordle/README.md

 ## Installation and Local Running

 -   For server side, under the root folder, navigate to the `server` folder by `cd server` and install the dependencies by `npm install`, then start the server with `npm run dev`.
-Or build with command `npm run build`.
+Or build the client-side with command `npm run build`.

 -   For client side, under the root folder, navigate to the `client` folder by `cd client` and install the dependencies by `npm install`, then run it with `npm run start`.
-Or build with command `npm run build`.
+Or build the server-side with command `npm run build`.

--   After running both the server and client, we can start to play the game on `http://localhost:5173`.
+-   After running both the server and client sides, we can start to play the game on `http://localhost:5173`.

-## Game Design
+## Game Design and How to Play

 ### Game Configuration: